rdkcmf/rdk-aamp/README.txt

 d = duration - estimate of total playback duration.
-Note that this is based on fragments downloaded/injected - user may interrupt buffered playback with seek/stop, causing estimates to skew higher in edge cases. dn = Download step-downs due to bad Network bandwidth de = Download step-downs due to Error handling ramp-down/retry logic t = indicates that FOG time shift buffer (TSB) was used for playback m =  main manifest v = video Profile
+Note that this is based on fragments downloaded/injected - user may interrupt buffered playback with seek/stop, causing estimates to skew higher in edge cases. dn = Download step-downs due to bad Network bandwidth de = Download step-downs due to Error handling ramp-down/retry logic w = Display Width :  value > 0 = Valid Width.. value -1 means HDMI display resolution could NOT be read successfully.
+Only for HDMI Display else wont be available. h = Display Height : value > 0 = Valid Height,  value -1 means HDMI display resolution could NOT be read successfully.
+Only for HDMI Display else wont be available. t = indicates that FOG time shift buffer (TSB) was used for playback m =  main manifest v = video Profile